msh100/modem-stats/README.md

 ## Usage

 In its simplest form, you can run this repository directly.
-The only dependencies being Go.
+The only dependency being Go.

+A compiled binary of this repository will require no dependencies.

 ### Configuration